MrJurgenWillems/Habilitation/README.md

 functionality remains constant despite differences between countries for the HDI.

-Article 7 (Willems & Ingerfurth, 2018), similarly to Article 6 focuses
-on stakeholder perceptions for a particular type of organizations.
+Article 7 (Willems and Ingerfurth 2018), similarly to Article 6 focuses on stakeholder perceptions for a particular type of organizations.
 However, this time the focus is on patients’ and employees’ perceptions on hospital performance.
 To assess hospital performance, quality